photoprism/photoprism-docs/docs/setup.md

   --name photoprism photoprism/photoprism:latest
 ```

+The default port 2342 can be changed as needed.

+!!! info
     Your files won't be deleted or moved.
-The default port *2342* can be changed
-as needed.
+You should still be careful
+    as this software is not stable yet.
+A JPEG representation might be created
+    for RAW images in order to render thumbnails.

 Now open http://localhost:2342/ in a Web browser to see the user interface.